moralescastillo/mysite/_posts/2026-07-20-and-finally-i-took-the-test.md

 layout: post
 title: And Finally I Took the Test
 subtitle: A half day at Charité making sure my heart and lungs are ready for September
-description: A half-day performance diagnostics session at Charité's sports medicine department, and what the results change for my Spartathlon training and pacing
+description: A half-day performance diagnostics session at Charité's sports medicine department, and what the results change for my training
 date: 2026-07-20 12:00:00 +0200
 author: paulo
 image: '/images/2026-07-20-and-finally-i-took-the-test-img01.jpg'
-image_caption: ''
+image_caption: 'image by the author'
 tags: [running, "246"]
 featured:
 ---